 I am old now.
 I have nothing particular new to say to you.
 Young lamas, young geshes, they are doing their best for you.
 Keep these teachings in mind,

-Transcribed by Geshe Tenzin Jimpa.
+Tibetan transcription by Geshe Tenzin Jimpa.

 Orally translated by Drubdra Khenpo Tsultrim Tenzin, edited by Carol Ermakova and Dmitry Ermakov.